pyfsi/coconut/coupling_components/coupled_solvers/coupled_solvers.md

 `delta_t`|float|Fixed time step size used in both solvers.
 For a steady simulation typically a value of 1 is taken.
 `case_name`|string|(optional) Default: `"case"`.
 Name of the case.
 This name is used to store a [pickle](https://docs.python.org/3/library/pickle.html) file with results (_`<name>_results.pickle`_) and a restart file (_`<name>_restart_ts<time_step>.pickle`_).
 If a files already exists, it is overwritten with the exception of the results file upon restart.
 In that case the new data is appended.
 `restart_case`|string|(optional) Default: `case_name`.
 Only used when restart is performed (`timestep_start` > 0).
 Refers to the case which has to be restarted.
 The following pickle file will be used: _`<restart_case>_restart_ts<timestep_start>.pickle`_.
 This file path starts in the folder from where the simulation is performed.
 `save_restart`|int|(optional) Default: `-1`.
 Indicates the time step interval at which a restart pickle file has to be saved.
 A minus sign indicates only the file from the last interval is retained.
+A save of restart information also triggers a [results save](#save-results), if `save_results` is non-zero.
 `save_results`|int|(optional) Default: `0`.
 Time step interval at which a pickle file is written containing some main [results](#save-results) for ALL previous time steps.
 If `0`, no such information is stored and no pickle file is written.
 <nobr>`time_step_start`</nobr>|int|Time step number to (re)start a transient FSI calculation.
 If `0` is given, the simulation starts from scratch.
 Otherwise, the code looks for the relevant files to start from the corresponding time step.
 Not every solver wrapper implements restart, see the corresponding documentation for more information.
 For a steady simulation, the value should be `0`.